rapidfort/community-images/README.md

 ![Demo][demo]

-[RapidFort](https://rapidfort.com) scans your Docker containers for vulnerabilities and looks for unused components that can be removed.
+[RapidFort][rf-link-getting-started] scans your Docker containers for vulnerabilities and looks for unused components that can be removed.

 ## What containers are supported?